Marotheit/A-Guide-to-Modernizing-the-WotLK-Client/README.md

 This retextures the login, character selection, and character creation screens for use with ElvUI.
 This is included in the [ElvUI version of LoginTweaks](https://www.mediafire.com/file/bopbpw319m42uit/ElvUI-LoginTweaks.zip), so feel free to skip this step if you decide to use [LoginTweaks](https://www.mediafire.com/file/bopbpw319m42uit/ElvUI-LoginTweaks.zip).

 ## Conclusion
 Thank you for your time.
 If you see anything that can be improved or expanded upon (or especially if you find a nice patch,) please let me know by creating an issue [here](https://github.com/Marotheit/A-Guide-to-Modernizing-the-WotLK-Client/issues).
+You can view the changelog [here](https://github.com/Marotheit/A-Guide-to-Modernizing-the-WotLK-Client/blob/main/CHANGELOG.md).
 I am always interested in improving the guide.
 Shoutouts to vvladoon, Leeviathan, Nicolas, Finsternis, sh1tdev, Inico, Trimitor, Milly, Elrena, and vulpe for all their work.
 They inspired me to write this guide.

 I use these settings on [ChromieCraft](https://www.chromiecraft.com/en/), so if you appreciate this guide and decide to discover your new home, add me as a friend and feel free to use me as a Recruit-a-Friend.
 My Account ID is `40720`.